saleor/saleor.io-learn/product/variants.md

 ## Displaying variants on the product page

 Let's display all possible variants of a product on the page that displays the product details.
 This is being handled by the `ProductDetails` component.
+So, let's update it:

 ```tsx{6,22,46}
 // components/ProductDetails.tsx